University of North Carolina Pembroke

 Achievement Gaps in Undergraduate Degree Efficiency

-By 2021-22, UNCP will reduce by 50% the achievement gap in undergraduate degree efficiency among male students.
+By 2021-22, UNCP will reduce by 50% the achievement gap in undergraduate degree efficiency between male and female students.

-From UNC Pembroke: UNC Pembroke seeks to reduce the achievement gap in undergraduate degree efficiency among male students significantly over the coming years.
-The strengthening of support systems on campus along with measuring the performance metrics—such as early and mid-term grades, credit hour progression, and performance in specific gateway courses—among the target group will enable the university to make progress in this critical area.
-Consistent with national trends, some 38 percent of UNC Pembroke’s student population is male.
-Historically, this population has not been retained as consistently as their female counterparts, with many male students transferring or leaving school altogether.
-The Center for Student Success and Division of Student Affairs, along with individual academic programs and departments, will work collectively to ensure that this population progresses and is retained at a rate that puts them on a trajectory for timely degree completion.
+From UNC Pembroke: Over the coming years, UNCP will seek to continue to significantly reduce male students’ achievement gap in undergraduate-degree efficiency.
+Strengthening support systems on campus, along with measuring performance metrics among the target group (including early and mid-term grades, credit-hour progression and performance in specific gateway courses) will allow the university to make progress in this critical area.
+Consistent with national trends, 37 percent of UNCP’s students are male.
+Historically, this population has not been retained as consistently as its female counterpart, with many male students transferring or leaving school altogether.
+For the 2018-2019 academic year, UNCP saw an increase in male undergraduate-degree efficiency to 17.4%.
+The Center for Student Success and Division of Student Affairs, along with individual academic programs and departments are partnering to ensure this population is retained and progresses at a rate that puts students on a trajectory for timely degree completion.
+The results of these initiatives will be most noticeable in the plan’s subsequent years.

 By 2021-22, UNCP will produce 499 critical workforce credentials, an increase of 29.6% (114 additional critical workforce credentials over a base of 385).

-From UNC Pembroke: UNC Pembroke seeks to strengthen its position as the anchor economic institution in southeastern North Carolina, by focusing on the creation of a qualified, well-trained workforce in several key fields, including health sciences, STEM, and K-12 education.
-In 2017, the North Carolina General Assembly requested a study on the feasibility of the establishment of a College of Health Sciences at UNC Pembroke.
-The study outlines potential health science programs to be strengthened and established, which could significantly impact progress toward the goal.
+From UNC Pembroke: UNC Pembroke seeks to strengthen its position as the anchor economic institution in southeastern North Carolina.
+Thus, it will focus on educating a qualified, well-trained workforce in several key fields, including health sciences, STEM, and K-12 education.
+In fall 2018, UNCP announced the formation of a new College of Health Sciences, focused on both expanding existing health-care programs and adding new ones in high demand fields.
+This could significantly impact progress toward this goal area.
 Another critical workforce, K-12 education, is at the core of UNC Pembroke’s historic mission.
-Founded as a normal college to train American Indian teachers, UNCP remains committed to this founding vision, producing well-trained educators through the School of Education.
-Innovative partnership programs in the College of Arts and Sciences like the 3+2 engineering program and pathways to veterinary school and medical school will ensure more graduates in STEM fields.
+Founded as a normal college to train American Indian teachers, UNCP remains committed to this vision, producing well-trained educators through the School of Education.
+Innovative partnership programs like the 3+2 engineering program and pathways to veterinary school and medical school will result in even more STEM graduates.

 By fall 2021, UNCP will enroll 3,458 low-income students, a 11.2% increase over 2015 levels (349 additional low-income students over a base of 3,109).

 From UNC Pembroke: UNC Pembroke serves a distinctly rural, low-income, and diverse student population.
-More than 80 percent of UNC Pembroke students receive financial aid or need-based assistance.
-As an institution of access and affordability, UNC Pembroke remains committed to serving low-income students, many of whom may be first-generation students.
-By lowering in-state tuition to $500 per semester, the NC Promise Tuition Plan will attract a higher number of students for whom the financial barriers to higher education may have been too great.
-Because of NC Promise, UNC Pembroke is seeing an increase in interest from students throughout North Carolina and beyond.
-As a result, it is expected that low-income enrollment at UNC Pembroke will grow over the coming years.
+More than 92 percent of the university’s students receive financial aid or need-based assistance.
+As an institution of access and affordability, UNC Pembroke remains committed to serving low-income students, many of whom may be the first in their families to attend college.
+By lowering in-state tuition to $500 per semester, the NC Promise Tuition Plan is attracting a greater number of students for whom financial barriers to a college education might otherwise have been too great.
+A 23 percent increase in enrollment over the past two years—including a significant increase in the number of transfer students—and a record number of applications indicate that low-income enrollment at UNC Pembroke may continue to grow.

 Undergraduate Degree Efficiency